-If you are a self-employed tradesman or an independent contractor, like a computer technician, you should receive Form 1099-MISC.
+If you are a self-employed tradesman or an independent contractor, like a computer technician, you should receive Form 1099-NEC.
 Payments that you receive for providing trade services, outside of or in addition to your regular job, may be considered income from self-employment and reportable on Schedule C, Profit or Loss from Business.
 You may deduct all associated expenses to your self-employment income on your Schedule C. Any expenses you have from your W-2 job are not deductible.

 Tax deductions for computer technicians